Useful Accessible Accessories for Education

 In most cases, braille notetakers also act as braille displays – and you might be hard pushed to find one that isn’t also a notetaker in some form.
 But generally, braille note takers are set apart because they have additional functionality built-in.

 One of the most frequently found applications on a braille notetaker is an app that allows you to create, write and edit notes.
-They can also contain other applications such as a web browser and email client, to allow you to do your work using only one device.
+They can contain other applications such as a web browser and email client, to allow you to do your work using only one device.

 Display/monitor accessories